Pinecone Developer (Vector Database) MCP server

 Using the MCP Server

-Once configured, your AI tool will automatically use the MCP server to interact with Pinecone.
-You may receive permission prompts before a tool can be used.
+Once configured, AI tools will automatically use the MCP to interact with Pinecone.
+You may need to grant permission for tool usage when prompted.

 Try asking your AI assistant to: